Photo by Surabhi Agrawal

 7. Don’t hesitate to sign up for free advice

-Financial Coaching is a free service – and it’s really about helping people.
+“[Free financial coaching services] are really about helping people.
 It’s not about the financial planner making money, it’s a casual conversation that’s customized to the patients and their families to help them make it to a better place financially.
-It’s a short-term engagement between the financial coach and the family, but it can have a huge impact.”
+It can have a huge impact.”

 — Adam Spiegelman, CFP®, California